 is the abbreviation for Information and Communications Technology.
 The term refers to technologies that provide access to information through telecommunications.
 This includes the Internet, wireless networks, cell phones, and other communication devices.

 was a specific programme of CIP aiming at stimulating innovation and competitiveness through the wider uptake and best use of ICT by citizens, governments and businesses.

-means research and innovation activities to which the European Union provides financial support through the EU Framework Programme (e.g. Horizon 2020) and which are undertaken by participants.
-It is usually simply called “project”.
+means research and innovation activities to which the European Union provides financial support through the EU Framework Programmes (e.g. Horizon 2020) and which are undertaken by participants.
+They are usually simply called “projects”.

 in FP7 refers to the use of the resulting knowledge (foreground) by parties other than the beneficiary who generated the foreground, namely through an assignment of rights or a grant of a license.